 Contact a Philadelphia Record Expungement Lawyer Today

-If you or a family member was convicted of a simple assault and want to get that record expunged, you should contact an experienced Philadelphia felony defense lawyer today.
-Record expungement attorney Lloyd Long has years of experience helping residents of Pennsylvania obtain a clean criminal record.
+If you or a family member was convicted of a simple assault and want to get that record expunged, you should contact an experienced Philadelphia expungement lawyer today.
+Especially if you were charged with assault as a UPenn student or other college student, an assault defense and academic hearing lawyer for UPenn students may be essential to protecting your future.
+Philadelphia record expungement attorney Lloyd Long has years of experience helping residents of Pennsylvania obtain a clean criminal record.
 Our firm will provide you with the unique legal representation necessary to handle your case.
 We avoid handling a high volume of cases so that we can ensure that every client gets the attention they deserve.
 To schedule a free legal consultation, call the Law Offices of Lloyd Long at (215) 302-0171.